openoms/bitcoin-tutorials/electrs/README.md

 If you run into problems:

-* if after a reinstall Electrum would not connect try deleting the relevant certificate form the .electrum/certs directory on your desktop.
+* if after a reinstall Electrum would not connect try deleting the relevant certificate from the .electrum/certs directory on your desktop.
 * try to run the commands manually one-by-one, spot which is causing the problem and copy the output
 * open an issue here with the details and I will be happy to help to solve it
-* join the Community Raspiblitz Telegram group on https://t.me/raspiblitz

 Bear in mind that this guide and the parts used are free-opensource projects, you use them at your own responsibility and there are no guarantees of any kind.